25,000 – That’s how many acres of land your Huron-Clinton Metroparks have available to you here in southeast Michigan.

 - Wolcott Mill Metropark, located in Ray Township

 “Our golf courses are really extraordinary.
 Kensington’s golf course was named one of the 10 best public golf courses,” McMillan says.
 There are also high-level courses at Stony Creek and Indian Springs.
-“There’s something for every level of golfer and different experience at each park.”
+“There’s something for every level of golfer and a different experience at each park.”